Lookhi

 Lookhi, formerly known as Lakhipur, is a village in Kosli Tehsil, Rewari district, Haryana, India.
 It is located on the Kosli–Kanina road and is equidistant from both cities.
 With a population of 6,000 to 8,000 people, Lookhi is a relatively large village.

-Dr. Abhay Singh Rao was the first person from Lookhi to become a Deputy Commissioner of Police (DCP) in the Haryana Police Department.
-He was also India's first sub-inspector (SI) with a PhD in Criminal Studies.

-Singh's elder brother, Rajpal Yadav, was the first man from the village to join the Indian Air Force.

 During British Era, The then headman of the village, Haridwari Lal Nambardar donated some land and built a school on his own, later on the school was recognised by the government.